 - Mixing cups

-- Cricut cut file (you can use this starfish file or design your own)
+- Cricut cut file (you can use a starfish file from Cricut Design Space or design your own)

-Cut the basswood with the Cricut Maker and the knife blade.
-There are a few things to remember when using your knife blade to cut wood.
+When cutting the basswood with the Cricut Maker and the knife blade, there are a few things to remember.

 - Be sure to use your strong grip mat and tape the wood down around all edges with masking tape.

 - Cut with the appropriate basswood setting and watch your machine carefully.
-At around halfway through the cut, start checking the cut to see if it is complete.
-Remove the material from your machine once the pieces are cut all the way through.
+At about halfway through the cut, check it to see if it is complete.
+Remove the material from your machine once all the pieces are cut through.

-- This starfish design works well with the knife blade but really intricate designs will not cut well.
+- This simple starfish design works well with the knife blade, but really intricate designs will not cut well.

-You can see the knife blade in action and get more tips and tricks on our post here.
-I also explain how to check your cuts midway here as well.
+You can see the knife blade in action, learn how to check your cuts midway through the cutting process, and get more tips and tricks in our post here.

-Once your pieces are cut, you will want to use wood glue to stack them up.
-Use two round circles and one circle with a starfish cutout for each of the coasters.
+Once your pieces are cut, use wood glue to stack them together.
+Use two circles and one circle with a starfish cutout for each coaster.
 Set something heavy on top of your wood pieces and let them dry completely.

-Once the white resin cured, I was ready to do a clear top coat over the entire surface of my coasters.
-Once again, measure and mix the 2 part product according to the package directions.
+Once the white resin is cured, apply a clear top coat over the entire surface of my coasters.
+Once again, measure and mix the 2-part product according to the package directions.
 Then pour over the top.

-I used just enough so that it did not spill over the sides.
+Use just enough so that it does not spill over the sides.
 You can wipe away any excess that may spill over.
-Again be sure to pop any bubbles and cure on a flat surface.
+Again, be sure to pop any bubbles with a heat gun and cure on a flat surface.
 Allow to cure overnight before touching.

 Once your top coat has cured, your DIY wood coasters are ready for your drinks!

-Now that you know how easy it is to make custom wood coasters, you can easily make special coasters for various occasions.
-Think about using this same technique for parties and so much more.
-Think of all of the shapes you can cut on your Cricut Maker.
-You can add those to your own DIY wood coasters for everyday use or special occasions.
+Now that you know how simple it is to create custom wood coasters, you can easily make unique coasters for any occasion.
+Consider applying this same technique to coasters for parties and various events.
+Think about all the shapes you can cut with your Cricut Maker.
+You can incorporate these designs into your DIY wood coasters for everyday use or special celebrations.
+They even make great gits!

 So, have you cut wood with your Cricut Maker?
 Once you do, you will never want to cut wood any other way!
 It is so easy and makes projects like these custom coasters super simple.